Prithviraj2511/Cloud-cover/README.md

 ### concepts ###
 * callback chaining (callback inside another callback which is inside another callback is used)
 * object destructuring (while getting object as parameter of function object destructuring is used)
+* running app locally as well as deploying it on heroku